PrincessUgbobuaku/My-Digital-Portfolio/README.md

 - **S:** Before starting my internship, I lacked confidence in interviews.
 I often struggled to express myself clearly or highlight my strengths effectively.
 I realized that even though I had the skills, I wasn’t communicating them well during interviews.

-- **T:** I needed to develop my interview skills, particularly in how I present myself, respond to questions professionally, and showcase my strengths using real examples.
+- **T:** I needed to develop my interview skills, particularly in how I present myself and respond to questions professionally.
 My goal was to become more comfortable and articulate during both mock and real interviews.

-- **A:** I completed the Interview Skills module, which covered important techniques like using the STAR method to answer questions, maintaining good posture, speaking clearly, and dressing appropriately for an interview.
+- **A:** I completed the Interview Skills module, which covered important techniques like maintaining good posture, speaking clearly, and dressing appropriately for interviews.
 I practiced answering common interview questions and reflected on my past experiences to prepare meaningful responses.
 I also worked on improving my body language and eye contact, and rehearsed speaking in a calm and confident tone.

 - **R:** These efforts helped me feel more prepared and composed in interviews.
 I now approach interviews with confidence and structure my answers clearly using the STAR method.
 I believe these skills played a big role in helping me secure my current internship, and I continue to build on them as I grow professionally and prepare for future opportunities.